10 Best State Park Campgrounds For Big Rigs

 The park’s 30 campsites are designed to host 40+ foot RVs, and some can even accommodate RVs up to 70-feet-long.
 Be sure to reserve these in advance though.
-The campground has a great 9.0 rating on Campground Reviews.
+The campground has a great 9.0 rating on RV LIFE Campgrounds.

 8. Bahia Honda State Park, Florida

 This state park offers a taste of the tropics in the Florida Keys.
 It’s positioned close to a beach and visitors can kayak, snorkel, or just stretch out on the sand and soak up some sun.
 Boat trips are available as well, so visitors can explore the reef and other ocean life.
 If you’re looking for a warm getaway, Bahia Honda could be the perfect place for you!